The Disappeared of Spaç

 It can also be reported to the ICMP Online Research Center, which is an online resource that can be used by the families of missing persons.

-Read more in the Guide for the rights of the relatives of persons who disappeared during the communist period.
+Read more in the Guide for the rights of family members of persons disappeared during the period of communism.

-Based on Law no. 45/2015, as amended in December 2022, the role of the AIDSSH has been defined regarding the process of locating persons who went missing during the communist dictatorship.
+On the basis of Law no. 45/2015, as amended in December 2022, the role of AIDSSH has been determined in relation to the process of finding persons who disappeared during the communist dictatorship.

-In Article 5 of the law, paragraph 1.1 was added, which provides:
+In Article 5 of the law, paragraph 1.1 was added, which provides as follows:

-"With the aim of establishing the facts and circumstances related to the case, the Authority may:
+“For the purpose of determining the state of facts and circumstances related to the case, the Authority may:

-1. a) Collect statements from the parties, witnesses, and experts, ensuring in all cases the confidentiality of individuals who provide information as persons involved in or knowledgeable about the circumstances of the case;
+- a) Collect statements from the parties, witnesses, and experts, while guaranteeing in every case the confidentiality of individuals who provide information as persons involved or having knowledge of the circumstances of the case;

-2. b) To obtain other documented materials through photographic recording devices or other technical means;
+- b) Obtain other documented materials through photographic recording means or other technical means;

-c) To visit and inspect objects or locations related to the case.
+c) Visit and inspect objects or places that are related to the process.”

-Also, in Article 5 of the law, paragraph 1.2 was added, which allows for administrative verifications to clarify the circumstances and facts of specific cases.
+Likewise, in Article 5 of the law, paragraph 1.2 was added, which enables the conduct of administrative verifications for the purpose of clarifying the circumstances and facts of specific cases.

-Based on these legal amendments, with the aim of more precisely regulating the methodology and procedures for conducting administrative verifications in accordance with paragraphs 1.1 and 1.2 of Article 5 of Law 45/2015, as amended, the Authority, by Decision no. 625/10, dated 30.03.2023, approved the Guideline “On the Rules and Procedures for Verifying Circumstances and Facts Regarding the Documents of the Former State Security.
+Based on these legal amendments, with the aim of more detailed regulation of the methodology and procedures for carrying out administrative verifications in implementation of paragraphs 1.1 and 1.2 of Article 5 of Law no. 45/2015, as amended, the Authority, by Decision no. 625/10, dated 30.03.2023, approved the Guideline “On rules and procedures for the verification of circumstances and facts on the documents of the former State Security”.

-Following Decision no. 374, dated 02.06.2023, “On the Approval of the Initiation of the Administrative Investigation Procedure with the Aim of Clarifying the Fate, Identifying, and Recovering the Remains of Political Prisoners Who Died or Went Missing During Their Imprisonment in Spaç Prison,” an administrative investigation has been launched to locate the remains and clarify the fate of prisoners who were executed, killed, or died in prison during their sentence in Spaç Prison.
+Subsequently, by Decision no. 374, dated 02.06.2023, “On the approval of the initiation of the administrative investigation procedure with the aim of clarifying fate, identifying and recovering the remains of political prisoners who died or disappeared during the serving of their sentence, in Spaç Prison”, the administrative investigation was initiated for the finding of remains and the clarification of the fate of prisoners who were executed, killed, or died in prison while serving their sentence in Spaç Prison.

 The administrative investigation has focused on several key actions:

-This draft is the result of inter-institutional cooperation between AIDSSH, the General Prosecutor’s Office, the Ministry of Internal Affairs, ICMP, the State Police Directorate, the Institute of Forensic Medicine, and the Scientific Police Institute.
-These institutions analyzed legislation, competencies, provided opinions and suggestions, articulated needs, limitations, and concerns, and familiarized themselves with best practices in this field.
-With the support of the Konrad Adenauer Foundation and the Croatian Ministry of Veterans’ Affairs, and in cooperation with the OSCE, they also studied the Croatian experience in this field through a study visit conducted in September 2022.
-Video conferences between the inter-institutional roundtable and Croatian counterpart authorities are also noteworthy.
+This draft is the result of interinstitutional cooperation among AIDSSH, the General Prosecutor’s Office, the Ministry of Interior, ICMP, the General Directorate of State Police, the Institute of Forensic Medicine, and the Institute of Scientific Police, which have analysed legislation and competencies, provided opinions and suggestions, articulated needs, limitations, and concerns, and have also become familiar with models and practices among the best in this field.
+These institutions, with the support of the Konrad Adenauer Foundation and the Croatian Ministry of Veterans’ Affairs and in cooperation with the OSCE, have also become acquainted with the Croatian experience in this field, through a study visit conducted in September 2022.
+Also, worth mentioning are the video conferences between the interinstitutional working table and Croatian counterpart authorities.

-Over the years, the Authority has worked to advance the process of collecting information to clarify the fate of the disappeared, with currently 297 registered requests regarding the clarification of the fate of the disappeared.
-Additionally, the Authority received a request from the Archdiocese of Shkodër, informing it about the persecution of the Catholic clergy by the communist regime and the execution of 38 Catholic clerics, of whom the remains of 28 remain missing.
-Another notable request was submitted by the Association of Former Politically Persecuted of Shkodër, containing a list of 315 applications from the families of the disappeared to clarify the fate of their missing relatives.
+Over the years, the Authority has sought to advance the process of collecting information to clarify the fate of the disappeared, where currently there are 297 registered requests for clarification of the fate of the disappeared.
+Additionally, the Authority has received a request from the Archdiocese of Shkodër, through which it is informed of the persecution of the Catholic clergy by the communist regime and the execution of 38 Catholic clerics, the remains of 28 of whom continue to be missing.
+Worth mentioning is also the request addressed by the Association of Former Politically Persecuted of Shkodër, with a list containing 315 applications from family members of the disappeared, for clarification of the fate of their missing relatives.

-Based on the amendments to Law no. 45/2015 in December 2022, the Authority also issued three administrative decisions in 2023, which serve to clarify the fate of the disappeared, specifically:
+On the basis of the amendments made to Law no. 45/2015 in December 2022, the Authority has also undertaken three administrative decisions during the year 2023, which serve the clarification of the fate of the disappeared, specifically:

-Given the high number of requests to clarify the fate of the disappeared, without disregarding requests from families submitted to the Institute of Former Political Persecuted and ICMP, as well as the identification of several suspected burial sites, the approval of this Draft Council of Ministers Decision is essential for carrying out the process of identifying and recovering the remains of persons who disappeared or were executed, and for preserving the identified or suspected burial sites of persons who disappeared or were executed during the period from November 29, 1944, to July 2, 1991.
+Considering the high number of requests for clarification of the fate of the disappeared, without overlooking the requests addressed by family members to the Institute of Former Political Persecuted Persons and ICMP, as well as the identification of several suspected burial sites, the approval of this Draft-CMD is necessary for the realization of the process of identification and recovery of the remains of persons who disappeared or were executed, as well as for the manner of preservation of identified or suspected burial sites of persons who disappeared or were executed during the period from 29 November 1944 to 2 July 1991.

 With the approval of the draft decision, it is envisaged that: